delannoy/cms-das-lumi-short-exercise/_episodes/03-normtag-and-certification.md

 **Always use this normtag for pp runs.**
 **This is the only normtag which can be used for physics analyses.**
 It covers all of Run 2 for which there is a final approved number for physics (which includes all pp running and some special runs).

+> ## Query fill 6666 using the physics normtag
+>
+> Using the physics normtag, what is the recorded luminosity in picobarns for fill 6666?
+> Vote for the corect answer in the [short lumi exercise Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2022/pl/d1woqdfiji8fbkyj56xrprhike).
+{: .challenge}

 # Data Certification